Physical Therapy (DPT)

 DPT students must continue to make progress toward earning their degree.
 Students who do not take all required courses during each semester in the program will be considered inactive and informed of this status in writing.
 Once notified of their inactive status, students must request reactivation in writing within 10 business days.
 Inactive students are automatically delayed one year since the courses they require will not be offered again until the next year.
 The student’s program of study must still be completed within the original six-year program period.

-An inactive student must meet with their advisor to develop a corrective plan that is to be accepted by the full faculty.
-The corrective plan is subject to approval by the faculty at its next scheduled faculty meeting.
+An inactive student must meet with their advisor to develop a corrective plan that is to be submitted for approval by the full faculty at its next scheduled faculty meeting.
 If the faculty do not approve the corrective plan then the student is dismissed from the program with the right to appeal.
 The purpose of this corrective plan is to assure that the student will be engaged in activities during the year that will increase the retention of previously learned DPT course work.
 Returning from inactive status may require passing an examination that provides evidence that the student has retained the knowledge of all pre-requisite coursework for courses they will be taking in the semester they return.

 If the student doesn't return to the program after one year of inactivity, the student will be automatically withdrawn from the graduate program and will receive written notification of the withdrawal.
 At that time, the student’s enrollment documents will be destroyed, unless the student immediately submits a written request for continuation.
 If, at a later date, the student decides to re-enroll in the graduate program, a new application must be submitted through the Physical Therapy Centralized Application System.